How To Use And Configure WordPress Widgets – Part 2

 (Format text easily with the new text widget)

-A text widget lets you insert just about anything you want into your sidebar navigation section or other widget sections, such as lists, maps and directions, special promotions and more to your site … simply type in text or insert HTML into the widget content area.
+A text widget can be used to add comments, images, tips and more to your site … simply type in text or insert HTML into the widget content area.
 You can also give the widget a title.
-Remember to save your settings …
+Remember to save your settings when done …

-For this example, let’s set up a support button on the sidebar menu that takes your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, let’s set up a contact button on the sidebar that will take visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

-First, you will need to create or source a “help button” graphic image that you can use on your own site …
+First, create or source a “help button” graphic image that your visitors can click on …

-Add A Clickable Help Button To Your Sidebar Navigation Area Using A Text Widget
+Add A Contact Button To Your Sidebar Area Using A Text Widget

-We’ll set up a clickable Help button to display at the top of your sidebar section like in the example shown below …
+We’ll set up a clickable Help button to display at the top of the sidebar section like in the example shown below …

-Using A Text Widget To Add A Clickable Support Button To Your Sidebar Section
+Using A Text Widget To Add A Support Button To The Sidebar Area

 Step 1 – Upload your image.

-To display the image on your site, the graphic image must be uploaded to your server.
-Upload the button image to a folder on your server and note the address of your image location.
+To display an image on your site, the graphic image must be uploaded to your server.
+Upload your image to your server and note down the path to your image location.

 For example …